-Current Development Status
+Current Development Status - Crestview Terrace

-This third and final RAD conversion phase at the Waterman Gardens site in San Bernardino (AMP 120, site 19-02) is expected to be under construction in CY 2019, adding approximately 182 family rental units to complete the one-for-one replacement of Public Housing units formerly located there while also adding market rate units to create a mixed-income community.
-We will utilize Demolition/Disposition Transition Fund (DDTF) leveraged with City and County of San Bernardino HOME funds, state of California Affordable Housing and Sustainable Communities funds, private healthcare organization (Dignity Health) funds and 4% Low Income Housing Tax Credits (LIHTC) coupled with taxexempt private activity bonds to support this effort.
-Currently, the unit breakdown is:
+This third and final RAD conversion phase at the Waterman Gardens site in San Bernardino (AMP 120, site 19-02) is expected to be under construction in CY 2019 and 2020, and to be completed in early 2021.
+The development will add approximately 182 family rental units to complete the one-for-one replacement of Public Housing units formerly located there while also adding market rate units to create a mixed-income community.
+The development utilizes Demolition/Disposition Transition Fund (DDTF) leveraged with City and County of San Bernardino HOME funds, state of California Affordable Housing and Sustainable Communities funds, private healthcare organization (Dignity Health) funds, and 4% Low Income Housing Tax Credits (LIHTC) coupled with tax-exempt private activity bonds.
+The current unit breakdown is:

-- 116 units will be RAD project-based voucher (PBV) with tax credits. - 31 units will be tax credit affordable units. - 35 units will be market rate with no RAD, PBV, or tax credits.
+- 116 RAD project-based voucher (PBV) units with tax credits. - 31 tax credit affordable units. - 35 market rate units with no RAD, PBV, or tax credits.